gohypergiant/FocusEngine/README.md

 	right: <layer>
 ```

-It is not necessary to set all four; but only those directions which require custom behavior.
-Now `layerA` will always shift up, down, left or right to the layer specified -- no matter what FocusEngine thinks should happen.
+It is not necessary to set all four overrides; but only for those directions which require custom behavior.
+Now, shifting focus from `layerA`  will always land on the direction-specified target -- no matter what FocusEngine thinks should happen.

 > Obviously, you can create very unexpected behaviors this way.
 Use with care!